srtalaie/CompTIA/Notes/Secuirty+/General Security Concepts/Cryptographic Solutions/Public Key Infrastructure.md

 - A single, shared key
 	- Encrypt with the key
 	- Decrypt with the same key
-	- If it gets our, you'll need another key
+	- If it gets out, you'll need another key
 - Secret key algorithm
 	- A shared secret
 - Doesn't scale very well